swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 ### Pass-the-Ticket Silver Tickets

-Forging a TGS require machine account password (key) or NTLM hash of the service account.
+Forging a Service Ticket (ST) require machine account password (key) or NT hash of the service account.

 ```powershell
 # Create a ticket for the service